 Challenges Recommendations There was limited or no involvement of the WASH team in post-distribution monitoring for dignity and hygiene kits.
 This led to important technical questions not being included in the post-distribution surveys (or included only at a basic level), or the analyses not being detailed enough for decision-making at programmatic level.
 Involve the WASH team in any post-distribution monitoring of hygiene and dignity kits, together with other cross-cutting areas.
 This will ensure the right questions from all sectors are asked, so that the right information is collected and can then be used to adapt and improve programming.
 Although the latrines with menstrual waste systems were constructed several years ago, the chambers have never been full and it is unclear how frequently they are actually used.
 There are a number of possible reasons which still need to be investigated (see above).
 Closely monitor the use of latrines and menstrual waste systems and regularly ask women and girls if they use them, why or why not, and what needs to change.
 The type of sanitary materials used can change over time, especially in a protracted camp context.
 This influences the type of menstrual waste disposal system that is appropriate.
 Distributing personal kits was new for BDRCS and therefore was a learning process.
 There remain some difficulties for adolescent girls to attend distributions, as well as those with disabilities.
 Work with disability-focused organizations to identify those who may need extra support with MHM.
 Engage with community leaders and males to reduce negative cultural restrictions and taboos, and increase access to distributions or spending (vouchers or other household money) on sanitary items.
 Women and girls faced significant challenges in accessing private bathing facilities and finding a convenient place for the disposal of menstrual materials.
 Because of this, many waited until dusk or dark to bury used menstrual materials in the ground without being seen.
 However, beliefs around dangerous negative spirits at night, fear of violence from men, and reservations around other people seeing blood and menstrual materials posed a challenge to safe and dignified MHM.
 The preferences and input from women and girls should feed into the design and improvement of WASH facilities.
 Simple and cheap adaptations can make it a lot easier to manage menstruation (e.g. hooks, shelves, mirrors, the angle and material of the roof etc.).
 For communal latrines, all individual latrines in each block must be connected to (or include) the menstrual waste collection system and should be unlocked, to reduce stigma, embarrassment and fear.
+Informal feedback on hygiene and dignity kits may be received by volunteers and/or staff, however, there was no mechanism in place for capturing, documenting, analysing, acting on and sharing this feedback.
 Integrate formal and informal feedback collection into existing hygiene promotion volunteer activities.
 For example, by including several MHM questions in focus groups routinely held with women.
 Work with Community Engagement and Accountability to incorporate MHM as a standard 'sub-topic' in operation-wide feedback mechanisms so that informal and formal feedback from all sectors is collected.